jessitron/git-happens/dojo.md

 * merge-ff

 ## rebase our branch in, interactively
-* Put the small todo/typo fix at the beginning
+* put the small todo/typo fix at the beginning
 * squash the new page into the one that added it to the index
 * accidentally delete the other commit
 * look at the result